DarrelHanich/DarrelHanich.github.io/hospitalanalysis.md

 <br><br>
 <img src="images/Time to Procedures Count Results.png?raw=true"/>
 <br><br>
+This table shows what should be expected.
+The more procedures needed is correlated to the length of stay.
+This would show that thoroughness is important in medical care.
 <br><br>
 _List of Patients to research_
 <br><br>
 For this analysis, I looked for patient numbers that are both African American and had an increase in Metformin.
+I was asked to collect a list of patient numbers that are African American and received an increase in Metformin.
+This is a compiled list.
 <br><br>
 <img src="images/Metformin and African American Query.png?raw=true"/>
 <br><br>
 <img src="images/Metformin and African American Results.png?raw=true"/>
 <br><br>
-Analysis of Results
+This list was given to other individuals that would further do research to determine questions fielded by hospital management and doctors.
 <br><br>
 _Success Stories_
 <br><br>